Home Sensor cleaning Infrared

 several minutes to remove all salt water traces.
 Then, sponge the

-remaining water with a soft cloth, do not let it dry at the direct
+water with a soft cloth, do not let it dry at the direct

 sunlight, In the winter, or after diving in very cold water, problems

-will comes by dew forming on the equipment when you get inside.
+on the equipment when you get inside.
 The

 best way is to put your equipment in a plastic bag with it exterior air

-which is generally a lot dryer than the interior air, then, you let the
+which is generally a lot dryer than

 camera warming up inside it bag.
 Opening the back door of a cold camera

-inside will produce dew direcly on the shutterblades and elsewhere
+inside will produce dew direcly on the

 inside the camera with desastrous long terms results.